Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 • Don’t run a generator or other gas-powered equipment inside your home.

-• Ensure your gas equipment and appliances are properly vented and allow air to pass through.
+• Ensure that your gas equipment and appliances are properly vented and allow air to pass through.
 This may require a qualified technician to ensure that they are unblocked.

 • Never use a gas oven as a source of heat for your home.